HertogJanVI/Servershare/README.md

 1. Log in to your FTP.
 2. Create folder with a unique name (for some sort of security, use something like www.randomcodegenerator.com for the foldername)
-3. Put the files in this Github (excluding readme) in your folder
+3. Put the files in this Github (excluding readme and license) in your folder
 4. Add all files you want to share.
 5. Ready to share your link.